 The coat of the American Wirehair is unique among cat breeds.
 It is brittle, with each hair being bent or hooked.
 The coat has a dense, harsh and feels springy to the touch.
 The American Wirehair also has curly whiskers.
 They come in the same coat colours as the American Shorthair.

 Everything else about the breed is comparable to the American Shorthair.
-The body is medium sized, muscular with moderate boning.
-The head is round with high cheekbones, eyes are wide set and round, ears are medium and rounded at the tip, the muzzle is medium with a strong chin.
+The body is medium in size, muscular with moderate boning.
+The head is round with high cheekbones, eyes are wide set and round, ears are medium and round at the tip, the muzzle is medium with a strong chin.

-The American Wirehair is an affectionate breed of cat who enjoys being petted and cuddled, they are very people oriented.
-They get along with children and other pets and make a great family pet.
-If you are out of the house for long periods of time it is recommended that you get two cats.
+The American Wirehair is an affectionate breed of cat who enjoys being attention; they are very people oriented who get along with children and other pets and make a great family pet.

-They are intelligent, easy going, playful, and it is said that they love to climb.
+They are intelligent, easy going, playful and they love to climb.
 But they are just as happy to curl up on your lap too.
-They have a quiet voice.